Muschamp Rd

 January 5th, 2006

-As my time as an exchange student comes to an end, I continue to spend most of my time on campus in Wu Dao Kou.
+As my time as an exchange student in Beijing comes to an end, I continue to spend most of my time on campus in Wu Dao Kou.
 Nan nan has just returned from Shanghai.
 We are both moving out on Friday 13th, what a lucky day.
 I’m moving into the dorms.
 Because I still have a valid student visa and student card, Tsinghua has no problem taking my money even though my MBA classes are done.

 In my Chinese classes are a lot of Koreans, several young boys, an elderly couple from Wisconsin.
 It is too easy, I’m way back at the beginning, I might take a harder class or I might take a second class.
 I’m also doing language exchanges.

 While on campus today I met the very very pretty assistant of the TA.
 I’m not saying she is unattractive.
-However it is possible to meet just as or if not more attractive Chinese girls/women randomly say working behind the counter at the desk of foreign students dorm.
+However it is possible to meet just as or if not more attractive Chinese women randomly say working behind the counter at the desk of foreign students dorm.

 Chinese SWAT Motorhome

 Danna had a big meeting with a client of her new consulting company.
-I hope this isn’t the same ‘company’ I’ve been working for free.
+I hope this isn’t the same company at which I’ve been working for free.
 I mean I still haven’t been introduced to the professor whose paper I did a lot of rewriting of, and that was part of the deal.
 Of course lots of people, Chinese people, are all too happy to accept favours but not all of them grasp the concept of reciprocity.
 Something I’ve written about many times before.
 There is further irony in that the Chinese have at least one special saying for this: 不识抬举.

 I showed Danna some more SMS messages I got in Chinese.
 This time I was sure who they were from.
 They were sent to be by a reporter for the Economic Information Daily whom I briefly met at the MMEC conference.
 As part of my standing operating procedure I always follow up the exchange of business cards with an email.
 I made extra sure to email her, though it took me a week to get around to it, due to how busy I was that week.